Ahmed-Sarhan71/Pyro-Protector/README.md

 in this docs, I don't want to list all the items and connections only I want to teach you how to think like a proper engineer and how to think when you are working on a project.

-let's also agree on one thing I will not be explaining every term you see here. if you find that there is a word or term you don't understand I highly recommend you search on some articles as if I explain those things this tutorial would be lengthy and I would waste time explaining things that other people explained better than me.
+let's also agree on one thing I will not be explaining every term you see here. if you find that there is a word or term you don't understand I highly recommend you search on some articles if I explain those things this tutorial would be lengthy and I would waste time explaining things that other people explained better than me.

 I see reading articles is way better than YouTube videos as you can learn much more information this way and believe it or not you will save time this way.
 I was being conceived by YouTube videos and thought I could learn from them faster but this is not true at all. written documentation is always better than video documentation. so keep that in mind